-At TARBIYYAH we use a variety of methods for helping to prevent bullying through our educational programmes including.
+At TPS we use a variety of methods for helping to prevent bullying through our educational programmes including.

-- PSHE (Knowledge and Understanding of the world), Tarbiyyah lessons; - class, whole school and teachers assemblies; - anti-bullying theme week explicitly discuss behaviour, bullying, its impact, how to support children in how to deal with bullying behaviour and when and how to seek help. - Our school values and school code of conduct promote good behaviour choices and encourages children to have respect for each other and other people's property.
-Children are also consulted through in school pupil questionnaires and through regular meetings with the School Shurah council and School Buddies.
+- PSHE and Tarbiyyah lessons. - Whole school assemblies - Anti-bullying theme week explicitly discuss behaviour, bullying, its impact, how to support children in how to deal with bullying behaviour and when and how to seek help. - Our school values and school code of conduct promote good behaviour choices and encourages children to have respect for each other and other people's property.
+Children are also consulted through in school pupil questionnaires and through regular meetings with the School council and School Buddies.

 Staff regularly discuss behaviour with children and reassure children that staff are serious about dealing with bullying.
 Staff reinforce expected behaviour both inside and outside the classroom.
-The school has a playground behaviour log book where bullying incidents taking place in the playground during break or lunchtimes can be recorded.
+The school has a behaviour log where bullying incidents taking place in the playground during break or lunchtimes can be recorded.